Ash-86/Chord-Level-Filter/README.md

  ## Usage
  - Select a note at a chord level(s) you wish to filter/select/copy.

  - Select an end note to which you want the selection extended.

  - If no end note is selected then, the selection will be extended to cover the current measure.

  - Running the plugin twice consecutively will extend the selection to the whole staff.

+ - The selection is automatically copied to clipboard.

+ - Just paste normally using Ctrl+V in any measure you like.

  - The plugin supports multiple selections across multiple staves and voices simultaneously.